After Surgery Instructions: Arm Lift

 Exercise and activity, driving

-AFTER SURGERY: Do not do anything except lay in bed and walk around the house twice a day and go to the restroom.
+AFTER SURGERY: You should refrain from high impact activity and limit your day to day activities to support your healing.
 Do not lift anything heavy.
 Do not do house work or chores.
 Do not drive for at least three days if you are taking pain medication.

 ONE WEEK: It is okay to walk on the treadmill, elliptical at low speed, or walk outside.
 You may get tired easily for the first month after the surgery.
 Listen to your body, and rest as needed.